Last Updated: March 20, 2021

 - 39% of hacked WordPress sites run an outdated version of the software.

-According to the WordPress website stats, close to a third of the internet runs on WordPress.
-The latest blogging statistics show that 35.2% of the internet translates to over 60 million websites hosted on WordPress.
-The platform’s versatility allows it to be used for tiny personal blogs and industry powerhouse websites alike (Forbes, The New Yorker, etc.).
+WordPress powers more than a third of the internet.
+According to the latest blogging statistics, the CMS hosts over 455 million websites worldwide.
+The platform’s versatility allows massive usage from tiny personal blogs to industry powerhouse websites (Forbes, The New Yorker, etc.).

-A great deal of WordPress’s success is owed to its user-friendliness.
+One of the most compelling WordPress facts is that it owes a great deal of its success to its user-friendliness.
 Even beginners can easily create their own blog or store—or nearly any other type of website.
-In addition, WordPress is highly customizable and SEO-friendly.
+A market share of 64.1% means that 39.8% of all websites worldwide use it, with the United States, United Kingdom, and Russia as the top users.
 All of these combine to make the WordPress market share ten times larger than the next closest CMS.

-3. WordPress is searched 2.94 million times each month.
+3. People search for WordPress 2.94 million times per month.

-WordPress takes the fifth spot among the most visited websites in the US.
-Google, Facebook, Amazon, and Twitter are the four sites ahead of it when it comes to unique monthly visits.
+WordPress trends show that it takes the fourth spot among the most visited websites in the US.
+Google, Facebook, and Amazon are the three sites that are ahead of WordPress in unique monthly visits.

-5. There are 24.8 million live WordPress sites.
+5. There are over 24.8 million live WordPress sites.

-With the number of WordPress sites reaching almost 25 million and with 318,828 WordPress sites within the top one million list, WordPress is the most popular CMS in the US, the UK, and Russia.
+WordPress is the most popular CMS in the US, the UK, and Russia.
+Some proof of this claim is the number of WordPress sites reaching almost 25 million, and the 318,828 WordPress sites within the top one million list.
 The most popular websites built on this platform include TechCrunch, Beyoncé, Microsoft News Center, and those listed in our first stat.

 6. More than 409 million people view billions of WordPress pages every month.

-When it comes to monthly activity, the WordPress stats show numbers that the majority of social media platforms dream of.
-The number of pages viewed monthly is estimated to be over 15.5 billion so far.
-Just to show how far WordPress has come, in 2007, the average number of monthly viewed pages was 130 million.
+WordPress stats show numbers that the majority of social media platforms dream of.
+The number of pages viewed monthly is estimated to be over 15.5 billion.
+The average number of monthly viewed WordPress pages in 2007 was 130 million.
+Now, it’s a whopping 409 million.

-7. 41.7 million posts are published every month with 60.5 million new comments.
+7. WordPress users publish 41.7 million posts and 60.5 million new comments every month.

 8. There are more than 1.1 million new WordPress domains every 6 months.

 WordPress’s usage and popularity are still on a steady incline, even though the content management system has been around since 2003.
-With more than a million new domains registered every six months, WordPress is by far the most popular CMS out there.
+With more than a million new domains registered every six months, WordPress is by far the top CMS out there.

-10. The latest version of WordPress has been downloaded 43.4 million times.
+10. The latest version of WordPress has been downloaded almost 14 million times.

-Looking at the live counter available at WordPress.org, we can see how rapidly the latest version of WordPress (WordPress 5.3) is being downloaded.
-The previous version of WordPress (5.2) reached the 7 million downloads mark In just two weeks after being released.
-At the time of writing, the displayed WordPress stats show the number of downloads of the latest WordPress version sitting at 43,497,360.
+Looking at the live counter available at WordPress.org, we can see how rapidly the latest version of WordPress is being downloaded.
+Released only in December 2020, WordPress 5.6 “Simone” is quickly gaining popularity, just as much as its predecessors.
+At the time of writing, the displayed WordPress stats show the number of downloads sitting at 44,616,534.

 WordPress works hard to ensure that any potential issues their users run into can be easily fixed with a plugin.
-With nearly 55,900 plugins in their database, there’s more than enough for any idea that comes to mind.
-However, the number of obsolete plugins in the directory is vast, so be mindful about what you download.
+With more than 58,000 plugins in their database, there’s more than enough for any idea that comes to mind.
+However, WordPress usage of plugins indicates that the number of obsolete plugins in the directory is vast, so be mindful about what you download.

-12. The All-in-One SEO Pack WordPress plugin has been downloaded over 65.4 million times.
+12. The All-in-One SEO plugin for WordPress has been downloaded over 74 million times.

-Downloaded more than 65 million times since its release in 2007, the All-in-One SEO Pack is one of the most popular plugin WordPress has to offer.
-WooCommerce is the most widely used ecommerce plugin.
-According to WooCommerce stats, the plugin had recorded over 86.3 million downloads so far.
-CMS usage data lists other popular plugins, such as Akismet, Contact Form 7, NextGEN Gallery, Google Analytics, and others.
+Downloaded more than 74 million times since its release in 2007, All in One SEO is one of the most popular plugins WordPress has to offer.
+WooCommerce is the most widely used eCommerce plugin.
+According to recent WooCommerce stats, the plugin has recorded over 86.3 million downloads so far.

-Avada, the most popular theme on ThemeForest, has been sold to 577,781 WordPress users.
-Priced at $60, we can easily calculate that the revenue this theme has brought in exceeds $34.6 million.
-In case $60 is too steep for you and you require more personalization for your WordPress usage, more than 5,900 free themes are available to choose from.
+Avada, the most popular theme on ThemeForest, has been sold to more than 600,000 WordPress users.
+Priced at $60, we can easily calculate that the revenue this theme has brought in exceeds $36 million.
+In case $60 is too steep for you and you require more personalization for your WordPress usage, more than 5,800 free themes are available to choose from.

 Fun Facts About WordPress